Back to top

 Can You Take The Pill and HRT Together?

 The question of whether these two treatments can be used concurrently is complex and depends on individual health circumstances.
 There are 2 types of contraceptive pill.
 There is the progesterone only pill (POP – or ‘mini pill’) and combined oral contraceptive pill (COP) containing oestrogen and progestogen.
 Generally, combining the combined oral contraceptive pill and HRT is not recommended.
-This is primarily because both treatments contain both an oestrogen and a progestogen, which can lead to an excess of certain hormones and may increase the risk of side effects such as blood clots, stroke, and breast cancer.
+This is primarily because both treatments contain both an oestrogen and a progestogen, which can lead to an excess of oral oestrogens which, in turn, may increase the risk of side effects such as blood clots and stroke and possibly breast cancer.
 You can combine the progesterone only pill and HRT.
 The progestogen in the POP is not enough to protect the womb lining in HRT so you need to add in oestrogen and progestogen containing combined HRT.

 Understanding Hormone Interaction